Maldives © Andrew Shiva

 Getting to the Maldives

 Cheap flights to the Maldives are easy to find from the US and UK.
-Direct flights to Malé International Airport are available from some major British airports, with the flight taking about 10 hours.
+Direct flights to Male International Airport are available from some major British airports, with the flight taking about 10 hours.
 Those flying from the United States will have to book a connecting flight.
-Some resort islands are accessible by air; for others, you'll have to travel by boat from Malé.
+Some resort islands are accessible by air; others will require travel by boat from Male.
 Get more information on Maldives Airports.

 The Strode Venturer by Hammond Innes and Beach Babylon by Imogen Edward-Jones.